pandafeeder/mongo-mongo/README.md

 # __A ES6 class based mongoDB ODM__ *which is a wrapper upon offical mongodbjs driver*

 ### features
-- __Object based__: *an object representing a document in collection, with CRUD methods and all data fields are setter and getter accessor descriptors.*
+- __Object based: an object representing a document in collection, with CRUD methods and all data fields are setter and getter accessor descriptors.__
-- __schema__: *support multi constrain like type, unique, sparse, default, required and you can customize an validator function for a field*
+- __schema: support multi constrain like type, unique, sparse, default, required and you can customize an validator function for a field.__
-- __promise based__: *all operation return promise.*
+- __promise based: all operation return promise.__
-- __decorated class mehod__: *class methods expose all CRUD operations with additional customization as data checking against schema defination and directly return doc for __findOneAndRepacle__ __findOneAndUpdate__ __findOneAndDelete__ instead of a result (which you have to use result.value to get the doc in native way).*
+- __decorated class mehod: class methods expose all CRUD operations with additional customization as data checking against schema defination and directly return doc for *findOneAndRepacle* *findOneAndUpdate* *findOneAndDelete* instead of a result (which you have to use result.value to get the doc in native way).__
-- __native driver function exposed__: *you can also directly use offical driver's function via class methods whose name appended by Native or use constructed db instance from DB class*
+- __native driver function exposed: you can also directly use offical driver's function via class methods whose name appended by Native or use constructed db instance from DB class.__

 ### required
 node version >= 6